SarahBeecroft/Intro2HPC/_episodes/11-zeus_login.md

 ---
-title: "Logging on to Zeus"
+title: "Logging on to Setonix"
 teaching: 5
 exercises: 10
 questions:
 objectives:
-- Learn how to remote access Zeus
+- Learn how to remote access Setonix
 keypoints:
 - Logging on to Pawsey systems uses SSH (secure shell)
 ---